kwobny/Old-Robotics-Repo/README.md

 When polling manually for waits, first call the generate data command through the .waiters.generateData function, then poll. a value of true means condition is complete, false means the wait is still continuing.

+**Notes about RPS**
+1. When setting state, you need to explicitly call saveCurrentPosition, or have the second parameter of the first call to state setting function be true.
+2. When you are measuring multiple quantities, it is helpful to call coreDistFunc explicitly, so that it is only called once and extra computation time is not wasted.

 # Todos for Todos:
 Create an algorithm to isolate lintrans component from any set of buffer values, for the wait for displacement.